-TikTok not only serves as a light-hearted source of entertainment for consumers—but a new marketing lever for businesses across industries.
+TikTok not only serves as a light-hearted source of entertainment for consumers — but a new marketing lever for businesses across industries.
 The channel’s growth continues to skyrocket, and the platform is a core channel for a successful TikTok marketing strategy.

-All users have visibility into basic TikTok analytics, however, to gain access to deeper insights, brands need a TikTok Business Account (formerly known as a Pro Account).
-Afterward, be prepared to add a wealth of content to the platform to generate enough data for an accurate analysis of your community's preferences.
+All users have visibility into basic analytics, however, to gain access to deeper insights, brands need a TikTok Business Account (formerly known as a Pro Account).
+Afterward, be prepared to add a wealth of content into the platform to generate enough data for an accurate analysis of your community's preferences.

 Maximizing profile and video views will always be a top priority, especially when launching a successful advertising campaign on TikTok.
 The videos that speak to users’ preferences have the best shot at finding a spot on the For You page and ultimately meeting your brand objectives.

 TikTok Business users are met with an Overview when first accessing the TikTok analytics tool.
 Here users are served three key metrics:

 Brands can see total video views and how many times followers viewed your profile over the last seven days.
 The follower count metric displays the followers lost and gained over the last seven days.
 This historical data helps you understand your growth and community-building efforts over time.